booee/shoehorn/README.md

 # shoehorn

 So, you're writing a web app.
-You've got your express app, you're handling the form data, but you need an easy way to enforce formats on the incoming requests that plays nicely with your already-created application...
+You've got your express app, you're handling the form data, but you need an easy way to enforce formats on the incoming requests - a way that plays nicely with your already-created application.

 Just shoehorn it